tafarelyan/dotfiles/README.md

 # dotfiles
-Vim+Tmux config files

-My own Vim Configuration.
+My own Vim+Tmux Configuration.
 The easiest configuration in the whole world, because you just need to run :PlugInstall and done, all configured.